adrianastan/tada/README.md

    python wav2vec_bert_extractor.py
     ```

-   script.
    The output will consist of a single `.npy` file for each dataset containing the features in the order listed in the protocols file.

 ## Running the individual experiments from the paper